 The Organization's investments consist of various cash and cash equivalents, bonds, and equity securities maintained in different investment brokerage accounts and an investment in a limited partnership.
-The Organization's investments are reported at their fair values.
+The Organization's investments are reported at their fair values or net asset values.
 Unrealized and realized gains and losses on investments are recognized in the statement of activities and net assets as increases or decreases in unrestricted net assets.